Generic name: ombitasvir, paritaprevir, and ritonavir [ om-BIT-as-vir, PAR-i-TA-pre-vir, and-ri-TOE-na-vir ]

 If you take Technivie with ribavirin: There may be other reasons you should not take this combination treatment.
 Tell your doctor about all your medical conditions.

-Some medicines can interact with ombitasvir, paritaprevir or ritonavir and should not be used at the same time.
+Some medicines can interact with ombitasvir, paritaprevir, and ritonavir and should not be used at the same time.
 Your doctor may need to change your treatment plan if you use any of the following drugs:

 sildenafil (Revatio), when taken for pulmonary artery hypertension (PAH);